 \section{Experiments}

 Our experiments investigate three questions: Q1.
 Can CLASP’s submodules perform effectively under varying conditions?
-To answer this, we evaluate the performance of CLASP's submodules—semantic keypoint extraction and task planning.
-Results in Sec.~\ref{subsec:keypoint_expri} show that our method can extract effective semantic keypoints on a wide range of clothes even under occlusion and deformation.
-Results in Sec.~\ref{subsec:task_plan} show that our task planning method can generate reliable and executable task plans.
+We evaluate the performance of CLASP’s submodules: semantic keypoint extraction and task planning.
+Sec.~\ref{subsec:keypoint_expri} shows that the proposed method reliably extracts semantic keypoints across various clothes, even under occlusion and deformation.
+Sec.~\ref{subsec:task_plan} shows that the task planner generates robust, executable plans, with closed-loop planning substantially improving performance on crumpled clothes.
 Q2.
 How well does CLASP perform on clothes manipulation compared with the existing baseline method?
 We address this question through comparative experiments detailed in Sec.~\ref{subsec:simu_expri}.
 CLASP outperforms baseline methods in terms of manipulation success rate and generalization capability, highlighting its effectiveness.

 Q3.
 Can CLASP generalize to a wide range of clothes types and manipulation tasks in the real world?
 To answer this, we conduct extensive real-world evaluations, as presented in Sec.~\ref{subsec:real_expri}.
 Results show that CLASP generalizes well to various clothes types and manipulation tasks, confirming its practical applicability.